iakshay1/Test-Readme/README.md

 ## RVM:

-1.To install ruby and rails go to <https://rvm.io/>.
+1. To install ruby and rails go to <https://rvm.io/>.

-2.open cmd and type the below command to install ruby and rails.
+2. Open cmd and type the below command to install ruby and rails.
 ```
 \curl -sSL https://get.rvm.io | bash -s stable --rails
 ```
 This command installs both ruby and rails in your machine.

-3.to check the version of ruby and rails  installed in your machine use the below command.
+3. To check the version of ruby and rails  installed in your machine use the below command.
 ```
 ruby --version
 ```